AraHaan/cppgl/README.md

 ```

 **I can only use up to OpenGL 2.1 without my program crashing, can I still
-use this library?*
+use this library?**

 Yes, as long as you use any version before OpenGL 3.0 you should be golden.
-I know of one Craphics Driver (The Intel gm54 from 2008) that is known
+I know of one Craphics Driver (The Intel gm45 from 2008) that is known
 to cause problems with versions of OpenGL newer than 2.1.

 **How can I compile this library?**